wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 	- `archiveArtifacts` is often placed in the **post** section of a pipeline.
 	- The **post** block runs after all sections of a pipeline, so any steps inside the block are run after other operations have finished.
 	- We can use `copyArtifact` for pulling artifacts from one **job** to another (**not** steps)
-	- When an artifact is created or used, **Jenkins** generates an MD5 checksum using the artifact.
-It saves it in a internal database
+	- When an artifact is created or used, **Jenkins** generates an MD5 checksum using the artifact. **Jenkins** saves it in a internal database.